 This article originally appeared in the Spring 2019 issue of Promise magazine.

-For more information about donating to Summa Health, contact Shelley Green, system director of development, 330.375.6891 or firstname.lastname@example.org.
+For more information about supporting women's health at Summa Health, contact Shelley Green, system director of development, 330.375.6891 or firstname.lastname@example.org.